-We are already seeing that the players who are innovating thoughtfully—being mindful of risk and buttoned up from a compliance standpoint—are bringing change that's sustainable in the long run.
+We are already seeing that the players that are innovating thoughtfully — being mindful of risk and buttoned up from a compliance standpoint — are bringing change that's sustainable in the long run.
 You're seeing it in customer adoption, regulatory comfort, expense ratios and loss ratios.

 How do you see consumer behavior and thoughts about life insurance evolving in the future?